Thursday, November 21, 2024

 "I am very happy to be able to meet and talk with you all like this, 64 years after we graduated.

-I haven't done anything particularly special, but my husband and I are enjoying good health.
+I haven't done anything particularly special, but my husband and I are doing well.

 I have about 70 cousins on both my mother and father's sides.
-Both my father and mother had 9 to 10 siblings, so since it was a long time ago, there are about 6 to 7 people in my family, so that makes about 7 total.
-Relatives in Hokuryu include Yutaka Sano, Ooba, Fujisaki, and Hoshiba.
+Both my father and mother had 9 to 10 siblings, so since it was a long time ago, there are about 6 to 7 family members in total, so that's about the total.
+Relatives in Hokuryu Town include Yutaka Sano, Oba, Fujisaki, and Hoshiba.

-Among the many memories from elementary and junior high school, the talk about teacher Toshihiro Murai was particularly lively.
+Among the many memories from elementary and junior high school, the talk about Professor Murai Toshihiro sparked excitement.

-- The first group of students that Toshihiro Murai was in charge of after becoming a teacher were 14 first-year junior high school students.
-While they were enthusiastically preparing for their first school event, he was hospitalized for surgery for acute appendicitis (appendicitis).
+- The first group of students that Mr. Toshihiro Murai was in charge of after becoming a teacher were 14 first-year junior high school students.
+While they were enthusiastically participating in his first school event, Mr. Murai was hospitalized for surgery for acute appendicitis (appendicitis).

-- All the students in his class went to visit him, and they seemed anxious, saying, "We haven't decided what to do at the school play."
+- All the students in his class went to visit him, and he seemed anxious, saying, "We haven't decided what we're going to do in the school play."

-- Mr. Murai decided to stage an operetta.
+- Mr. Murai decided to stage an operetta (small opera).
 He arranged the opera "The Tale of the Bamboo Cutter," decided on the cast, and instructed the students on singing and dancing.
-The students, who had excellent memories, completed the final piece in one week, and their brilliant performance on the day was met with loud applause from the audience.
+The students, who had excellent memories, reached the end of the piece in a week and completed it.
+Their brilliant performance on the day was met with thunderous applause from the audience.

-- Due to business trips and meetings, I was unable to attend the reunion for the graduates of Mibaushi Elementary and Junior High School, but in 1996 (Heisei 8), I finally fulfilled my wish to attend the reunion and had an exciting meeting with my students for the first time in 40 years!
+- Due to business trips and meetings, I was unable to attend the reunion for the graduates of Mibaushi Elementary and Junior High School, but in 1996 (Heisei 8), I finally got to attend the reunion and had an emotional meeting with my students for the first time in 40 years!

-Each person talked about their own health, their current situation, their family, and old memories from the past, and the fun conversation continued without end.
+Everyone talked about their own health, their current situation, their family, and old memories, and the fun conversation continued endlessly.

 breakfast

-The next morning, we took a bus tour of the town, mainly around the Mibaushi area, and then visited the local history museum at Hokuryu Town Community Center.
+The next morning, we took a bus tour of the town, focusing on the Mibaushi area, and visited the local history museum at Hokuryu Town Community Center.

-Mr. Kiyoshi Tsuji, a resident of Numata Town, participated.
+Mr. Tsuji Kiyoshi, a resident of Numata Town, participated.

-Mr. Tsuji was fitted with an oxygen tank due to interstitial pneumonia and was therefore unable to stay the night, but he did come along for a bus tour of Kitaryū town the following day.
+Mr. Tsuji was fitted with an oxygen tank due to interstitial pneumonia and was unable to stay overnight, but he did join us on a bus tour of Hokuryu Town the next day.

-For everyone, memories of their past lives came back to them like a slideshow, and they were filled with nostalgia and emotion that made their hearts warm.
+For everyone, memories of their past lives came back to them like a slideshow, and they were immersed in a wave of nostalgia that made their hearts warm.

 Departure from Hokuryu Onsen 10:00 start

-We head towards the Mibaushi area, with the new Kurosengoku Business Cooperative Association headquarters, which was built this year, visible from the train window.
+We head towards the Mibaushi area, looking out the window at the new Kurosengoku Business Cooperative Association headquarters, which was built this year.

 "Ah!
 Right there!
 That's the XX house."